 It is the most ambitious and gigantic supply chain concept to build and upgrade highways, railways, ports, energy and electricity generation, and other infrastructure throughout Asia and Europe designed to enrich the economies of China and some of 65 partner countries.
 BRI could be a multi-trillion-dollar scheme and has generated enthusiasm and hopes in other countries of the world but at the same time, the expansionist attitude of China has generated a lot of worries and skepticism in the Asia-Pacific region and across the world.

 Aim & vision

-After a decade of embarking and an engrossing economy based on a foundation of mass production at cheaper rates gave momentum to China but in a current competitive scenario, saturated domestic markets and rise of other countries like India has reduced consumption of Chinese goods domestically and outside China.
-China has understood that to give another stimulus to the economy for next 2-3 decades it is most important to strengthen the logistics and supply chain across the needy countries which have a higher population and disposable income but lack of organized markets and connectivity to boost the business.
-Looking to hit this objective along with the inner ambition of becoming next superpower, China has focused to develop BRI as a tool for development.
+After a decade of embarking and an engrossing economy based on a foundation of mass production at cheaper rates gave momentum to China but in a current competitive scenario, saturated domestic markets, and the rise of other countries like India have reduced consumption of Chinese goods domestically and outside China.
+China has understood that to give another stimulus to the economy for the next 2-3 decades it is most important to strengthen the logistics and supply chain across the needy countries which have a higher population and disposable income but lack of organized markets and connectivity to boost the business.
+Looking to hit this objective along with the inner ambition of becoming the next superpower, China has focused to develop BRI as a tool for development.